m1alksne/CalCOFI_Sonobuoy_Calibration/README.md

 ## What This Repo Includes
 - A MATLAB script to build a calibration struct (`Sonobuoy_calibration_specs.mat`) containing:
-  - A/D voltage limits
+  - A/D voltage limits for CalCOFI's Steinberg UR44
-  - Sonobuoy hydrophone sensitivity
   - ICOM radio modulation correction
+  - Sonobuoy hydrophone sensitivity for 53D, 53G, and 57A sonobuoys
   - Interpolated frequency response curves for 53D, 53G, and 57A sonobuoys
 - An example SPL calibration script that:
   - Reads in bounding-box-based detections from WhaleMoanDetector